 Pavlov Archaeological Park

-Cost of entry into the museum is 100 CZK for adults, 50 CZK for students, children, and seniors, and 250 CZK for families.
-They do close during certain months, so make sure to check the website in my sources section below before going.
+Museum Entry | The cost of entry into the museum is 100 CZK for adults, 50 CZK for students, children, and seniors, and 250 CZK for families.
+They are closed during certain months, so make sure to check their website for further details and schedules.

 Pavlov Archaeological Park